I’ve noticed a common cause of many employee problems in small businesses, the company’s core values.

 So “core values” are central or foundational standards of behavior.

 Everyone has core values.
 What you may consider an acceptable standard of behavior, another person may not.
 You cannot force your core values on others.

 So What About “Company Core Values”?

-When is comes to your company’s core values, according to Jim Collins – “the task is to find people who are already predisposed to sharing your core values.
+When it comes to your company’s core values, according to Jim Collins – “the task is to find people who are already predisposed to sharing your core values.
 You must attract and then retain these people and let those who aren’t predisposed to sharing your core values go elsewhere.”

-Using our definition from before, company core values are: central or foundational standards of behavior that the company holds.
+Using our definition from before, company core values are central or foundational standards of behavior that the company holds.

 Company core values are how everyone in the company is expected to behave.

 Once you’ve defined your company core values, you can use these as a way to define the people you are looking to assemble.
 You want people who share the same values.

 If you have not defined your company core values, it’s entirely possible some of the people in the company do not have the same core values as you.
 This difference is where the problems begin (more of this later).
 I have written about this before, but core value clarity (or the lack thereof) has a huge financial component.

 It should be easy to see how having a clear set of company core values can help drive behavior within a company.